DIPlib/diplib/src/documentation/workplan.md

 ## Functionality currently not in *DIPlib* that would be important to include

-- Alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening) -- easy to add!

 - We're also lacking some other morphological filters:
     - hit'n'miss, where the interval is rotated over 180, 90 or 45 degrees.
     - levelling